jj-mock/jj-docs/docs/quick-start.md

 response = jj.Response(status=200, json=[])
 ```

 In this example, when a match occurs, the server will return an HTTP 200 status code along with an empty JSON array as the response body.
+For more information on different types of responses, check out the [Response documentation](/docs/responses).

 ### 3. Remote Handler